-Conducting seminars for diaspora organisations and conventional aid actors to address and reduce identified gaps in knowledge, perception and coordination on both sides,
+Fostering links between diaspora actors, local and international coordination mechanisms, as well as improving data sharing to facilitate information exchange to address and reduce identified gaps in knowledge, perception and coordination on both sides;

-- Developing recommendations for improved operational and strategic communication and coordination between diasporas and conventional humanitarian actors.
+Developing recommendations for improved operational and strategic communication and coordination between diasporas and humanitarian actors.

-The DEMAC project is working with three specific diaspora communities in three different countries:
+The DEMAC project is working with four specific diaspora communities in Europe: